OpenCDSS/cdss-rest-services-examples/examples/excel/README.md

 From here click the DATA tab, then From Text and select the downloaded file from the file system to import to Excel.
 Below is an example of a query using the PLAKERCO Telemetry Station, using the GAGE_HT parameter during the period between 01/01/2015 and 01/06/2015.
-You can download the Excel Book below.

 ![](../../README-resources/images/excel_example.png)

-<a href="../../README-resources/files/Book1.xlsx"
-download="GAGE_HT_PLAKERCO_Raw.xlsx">
-Download the GAGE_HT, PLAKERCO Telemetry Station Raw Excel Book</a>
+The full example of the Excel Book is in this folder under the file name `GAGE_HT_PLAKERCO_RAW.xlsx`

 ### Using Excel to Query from a Web Page